 If you’re excited by the prospect of in-person learning, join us in Austin, Texas in July for the re-launch of our Optimal Product Management course, using this exciting new model.
 And if you can’t make it this time, keep an eye out for more courses coming soon to your area!

 Robyn Brooks is a Strategic Advisor and Trainer at 280 Group.

 She has over a decade of experience in Product Management and Product Marketing, primarily in the EdTech and B2B SaaS Software domains.
 She is passionate about closing the empathy gap with customers and incorporating measurable feedback into the product management process.
 280 Group is the world’s leading Product Management training and consulting firm.
-We help companies and individuals do GREAT Product Management and Product Marketing using our Optimal Product Process™.
+We empower Product Professionals with the knowledge and tools to create products that matter.